THE CORE PROGRAM

 Preparatory Classes

-Pre-Algebra – Instructor pending
+Pre-Algebra – Jennifer Foster, Instructor

 This course functions as a bridge between basic math and algebra, reviewing operations with decimals, fractions, percents, and integers and covering topics in geometry, algebra and statistics.
 Students in the class will learn how to use algebraic concepts and strategies in conjunction with their fine-tuned skills to solve many different types of problems.